cthoyt/bel-selventa/README.rst

 Licenses
 --------
+- Code in this repository is licensed under the MIT License
-Both the Selvanta Small Corpus and Selventa Large Corpus are distributed under the Creative Commons Attribution-Non-Commercial-ShareAlike 3.0 Unported License.
+- Both the Selvanta Small Corpus and Selventa Large Corpus are distributed under the Creative Commons Attribution-Non-Commercial-ShareAlike 3.0 Unported License.